 It was not just the young woman who was dressed oddly.
 The entire establishment was full of people whose dress, manner and even conversation were beyond comprehension.

 “Thank goodness you’re still here!” exclaimed a man in his early thirties as he hurriedly sat down in the booth opposite Bridgit.

 “Excuse me?” remarked a startled Bridgit, but the man was undeterred.

 “I did it, Bridge!” he continued.
 “I did it!” he exclaimed again as he excitedly reached across the table and took both Bridgit’s hands in his, quickly squeezing them and letting them go.

 “How dare you!” exclaimed Bridgit but to her surprise, Markus didn’t seem at all perturbed by her response.

 Bridgit was wide-eyed and totally aghast at the cheek of this man.
 Thinking he must surely come to his senses, apologize and remove himself, Bridgit waited in silence, eyeing him with bewilderment and suspicion.

-“I know, I know – I should have been in touch and I’m sure you’ve been worried, so I’m sorry for that, but Bridge!”
+“I know, I know – I’m late – again – and I should have been in touch, and I’m sure you’ve been worried, so I’m sorry for that, but Bridge!”
 He paused very briefly, then continued.
 “Wow, where to begin,” Markus said with a sigh, totally oblivious to Bridgit’s horror as he sat back against the bench seat, allowing his manic enthusiasm to dissipate slightly and eventually looked down searchingly at the table in a vain hope he would somehow see the starting point for his explanation in the grains of the wood, unaware of Bridgit’s perplexed glare.

 The moment was interrupted by the waitress who returned with Bridgit’s order and placed a glass of iced tea on the table.